Barboursville in Cabell County, West Virginia — The American South (Appalachia)

 Erected by the Barboursville City Council, who took official action with a Resolution adopted March 20, 2001 to name this park Nancy Cartmill Gardens.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Barboursville Engagement (a few steps from this marker); Barboursville (within shouting distance of this marker); Old Toll House (about 600 feet away, measured in a direct line); Battle of Barboursville (approx. 0.4 miles away); Woody Williams Bridge (approx. 0.4 miles away); The Bryan Family (approx. 3.6 miles away); West Virginia Colored Children's Home (approx. 4.3 miles away); Guyandotte (approx. 5.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Barboursville Engagement (a few steps from this marker); Barboursville (within shouting distance of this marker); Old Toll House (about 600 feet away, measured in a direct line); Battle of Barboursville (approx. 0.4 miles away); Woody Williams Bridge (approx. 0.4 miles away); The Bryan Family (approx. 3.6 miles away); West Virginia Colored Children's Home (approx. 4.3 miles away); Veterans Memorial Square (approx. 5 miles away in Ohio).
 Touch for a list and map of all markers in Barboursville.